Post Brexit intellectual property rights

 Be aware that if you file a UK trade mark application that does not correspond to a pending EUTM application in the nine months after 01 January 2021 a third party could file a UK application after yours and claim the date of an earlier corresponding EUTM application that was pending at 01 January 2021.
 Where this happens, the later-filed UK application will take precedence.

-Eligible EUTMs which are in the three-month period to request conversion into a national right at 01 January 2021 will not be included in process of cloning into a comparable UK trade mark.
-However, their entitlement to convert into a UK trade mark will be respected.
-Applications for conversion after 01 January 2021 should be made to the UKIPO within the usual three-month period.
+Eligible EUTMs which were in the three-month period to request conversion into a national right at 01 January 2021 were not included in process of cloning into a comparable UK trade mark.
+The EUIPO will not accept requests for conversion after 31 December 2020.
+As long as the request was filed by 31 December 2020, it will be processed by the UKIPO even if the EUIPO does not communicate it to the UKIPO until after this date.

 Certification and collective marks

 The UKIPO has created comparable rights registered before 01 January 2021.
 The UKIPO will contact owners if they need more information to support these rights.

 International trade mark registrations which designate the EU

 All international trade mark registrations which designated the EU prior to 01 January 2021 are protected in the UK as comparable UK trade marks.
 On 01 January 2021 a new comparable trade mark (IR) was created for each international (EU) trade mark designation which had protected status immediately before 01 January 2021.
 Each new comparable trade mark (IR) is treated as if applied for and registered under UK law.
 As such, it may be challenged, assigned, licensed or renewed separately from the original international registration.

 When the EU was designated in an international registration more than once, a new comparable trade mark (IR) has been created for each designation.
 Where there were multiple trade marks created from a single international trade mark, each comparable trade mark (IR) is independent.

 In these scenarios, the filing and registration date given to the comparable trade mark (IR) corresponds to the date on which protection in the EU was conferred.